 Evaluation: Based on an end-term written exam a grade will be offered.
 Pass level is at 50% of the total score.
 Offered grades may be improved by taking an oral exam that is considered an "A" chance even if the student fails to reach the pass level.

-Subject: PSYCHOSOMATICS Year, Semester: 4th year/1st semester historical background
+Subject: PSYCHOSOMATICS Year, Semester: 4th year/1st semester Number of teaching hours: Lecture: 15